jhui/jhui.github.io/_posts/2017-11-03-Dynamic-Routing-Between-Capsules.markdown

 <img src="/assets/capsule/face2.jpg" style="border:none;width:20%;">
 </div>

-A CNN model extracts the features correctly for the neurons in the lower layer, but wrongly activates the neurons above for the face detection because the spatial orientation and size information is lost when the signal is propagate upwards.
+A CNN model extracts the features correctly for the neurons in the lower layer, but wrongly activates the neurons in the layer above for the face detection because the spatial orientation, separation and size information is lost when the signal is propagate upwards.

 <div class="imgcap">
 <img src="/assets/capsule/face4.jpg" style="border:none;width:60%;">